William Lava: Career

+Warner Bros.

-On his arrival at the Warner Bros.' cartoon studio, Lava's first assignment was the Tweety cartoon The Jet Cage.
+On his arrival at the Warner Bros.' cartoon studio, Lava's first assignment was the Tweety and Sylvester cartoon The Jet Cage.
 Franklyn had scored the first two minutes of the cartoon when he died suddenly of a heart attack; though Lava completed the cartoon, Franklyn was credited with the entire score.
 Franklyn used strings and flutes in his portion, arranged similarly to his earlier cartoons, while Lava's score sounds more mechanical and less orchestrated, with a xylophone at one point.
-Lava's first credited cartoon is Good Noose, also released in 1962.
+Lava's first credited cartoon is the Daffy Duck short Good Noose, also released in 1962.
 Although Lava's previous work also sounded mechanical, it was greatly enhanced by the studio orchestra.
 However, at the time of his arrival, Warner Bros. reduced, and later dismantled, the full-time studio orchestra.
 Without the music budget that he was accustomed to, Lava was forced to work with a much smaller orchestra to record his scores.

-Television

 Lava was responsible for many scores, including those heard in eleven Road Runner/Wile E. Coyote cartoons, released from 1965–1966 subcontracted by DePatie-Freleng Enterprises to Format Films.
 The budgets for these cartoons, all directed by Rudy Larriva and known as the "Larriva Eleven", were even tighter still, so much so that only the first short, Run, Run, Sweet Road Runner had real scored music.
-The other ten (from Tired and Feathered to Clippety Clobbered) used a set of generic musical cues, which did not follow the action closely as scores did in other Warner Brothers productions.
+The other ten (from Tired and Feathered to Clippety Clobbered) used a set of generic musical cues, which did not follow the action closely as scores did in other Warner Bros. productions.
 However, he did manage to produce proper scores for two out of the three Road Runner/Wile E. shorts produced fully by DePatie-Freleng, The Wild Chase (also featuring Speedy Gonzales and Sylvester) and Rushing Roulette.

-Overall, as mentioned above, Lava’s first short at Warner Bros. was the 1962 Tweety and Sylvester short The Jet Cage.
-The first short for which he provided a complete score was the Daffy Duck short Good Noose, also released in 1962.
-Good Noose was also the first short for which he was credited; unlike the remaining shorts produced at the original Warner Bros.
-Cartoons studio, where he was credited as "Bill Lava", he was here credited as "William Lava", which would not happen again until he was once again credited as "William Lava" from 1967 to 1969, for the three shorts produced by Format Productions (only serving as supervisor on Quacker Tracker) and for the entirety of the shorts produced at Warner Bros.-Seven Arts.